fsole/brokkr/README.md

 # Brokkr
-Brokkr is yet another little Vulkan framework written in C++ for Windows and Linux platforms.
+Brokkr is yet another little Vulkan framework written in C++ for Windows (Linux support is on the way).
 It's still under developement so there might be errors and features missing.

 # Building
 A Visual Studio solution is included under build/vs2015 to compile the library and all the samples with Visual Studio.